 Military Record Corrections

-If the promotion is not processed by May 11, 2026, this officer may require formal military record correction through the Board for Correction of Naval Records (BCNR).
-The CJWC's engagement now could prevent that by compelling timely administrative action before the statutory deadline.
+If the promotion is not processed before the statutory delay authority lapses, this officer may require formal military record correction through the Board for Correction of Naval Records (BCNR) under 10 U.S.C. § 1552.
+Congressional engagement now could prevent that by compelling timely administrative action before the delay authority lapses.

 Agency Non-Compliance with Congressional Mandates